-To minimize the amount of data we have to push to the GPU, we want to be able to send the shared data-the TreeModel-just once.
-Then, separately, we push over every tree instance's unique data-its position, color, and scale.
+To minimize the amount of data we have to push to the GPU, we want to be able to send the shared data-Ithe TreeModel-Ijust once.
+Then, separately, we push over every tree instance's unique data-Iits position, color, and scale.
 Finally, we tell the GPU, "Use that one model to render each of these instances."